DynamoDS/librarie.js/docs/v0.0.1/loaded-data-types.md

 - `itemType` - This value can either be `create`, `action` or `query`.
 For more details of these values, please refer to [Layout Specification](./layout-specs.md) document.

-- `keywords` - Hints to be used by the searching algorithm.
+- `keywords` - Keywords to be used by the search algorithm, in addition to the item's text.

 - `description` - Detailed information of the methods.
 This is shown on the UI if "Display detailed info" is checked.